 Free of synthetic fragrances

 I generally avoid synthetic fragrances in my work.
-Also in my personal life— meaning my laundry, personal care products, etc. While I’m not sensitive to fragrance, many others are, especially those with environmental allergies or asthma.
-So why not be considerate?
+Also in my personal life— meaning my laundry, personal care products, etc.

 I do use essential oils, when they happen to be in the products I buy.
 Mostly almond or peppermint.
 But essential oils are completely optional in my services.
 Just ask!